by Collyn Rivers – Updated 2020

 Glenn and his (then) partner set out to build the world’s best.
 Within a few years, they exported their (Audio Definition) loudspeakers to nine countries.
 They had 14 local dealers.
 The products were not cheap.
 Their sound quality necessitated top-quality components.
 The superb cabinet finish demanded years of research and testing.
 They made lower-priced models too, but the top ones were $35,000 a pair.
 They were so successful they won many top world awards.

-Despite aluminium-framed aircraft since 1900, many caravan builders assume weight confers strength.
-Many a locally-made caravan‘s floor and fit-out are of heavy plywood.
+Despite aluminium-framed aircraft since 1900, many travel trailer builders assume weight confers strength.
+Many a locally-made travel trailer‘s floor and fit-out are of heavy plywood.
 This adds little structural strength, yet considerable and unnecessary weight.
 It is seriously counterproductive.
 Such weight necessitates a heavier chassis, suspension and tyres to carry it.
-As a result, most US and Australian-built caravans are heavy, yet not necessarily strong.
+As a result, most US and Australian-built travel trailers are heavy, yet not necessarily strong.

 A few local makers use lightweight body construction.
 Most, however, retain a heavy (yet not strong) chassis.
 They are still lighter -yet still unnecessarily overweight.